Bailey Gate railway station: History

-Buildings
+Description

-The station consisted of three buildings, a Waiting Room/Ticket Office, a small shed for the lamps on the downside and a signalbox on the upside, behind the station were the sidings for transhipment.
+The station consisted of three buildings.
+The main building was on the down platform and included a ticket office and waiting room..
+There was a small wooden shelter on the up platform and a signal box.
 Access to the station from the west was via a small path that ran down from the slope of the bridge, which took the user to the up platform where, to gain access to the station buildings, one had to cross the railway lines via a small wooden crossing next to the bridge.
 Access from the east was via the main entrance to the goods sidings down the slope and around the side of the station via a gateway.